AppDaemon/appdaemon/README.md

   -v, --version         show program's version number and exit -d, --daemon          run as a background process

--c is the path to the configuration file.
+-c is the path to the configuration directory.
 If not specified, AppDaemon will look for a file named `appdaemon.cfg` first in `~/.homeassistant` then in `/etc/appdaemon`.
-If the file is not specified and it is not found in either location, AppDaemon will raise an exception.
+If the directory is not specified and it is not found in either location, AppDaemon will raise an exception.
+In addition, AppDaemon expects to find a dir named `apps` immediately subordinate to the config directory.

 -d and -p are used by the init file to start the process as a daemon and are not required if running from the command line.